dexterestacion/NEC-4203-LAB-REPORT-3/README.md

 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-3/refs/heads/main/Block%20diagrams/Experiment%2017/BPSK%20Generation%20BD.JPG" />
 </div>

+The block diagram illustrates how phase reversals encode digital information using the EMONA modules.
+Master signals  generates a constant carrier sine wave at a fixed frequency.
+This carrier is fed into one input of a Balanced Modulator or Multiplier module.
+The  Sequence Generator module produces the binary message signal, but unlike in ASK, this digital signal must be converted to a bipolar format where logic 1 becomes a positive voltage and logic 0 becomes a negative voltage of equal magnitude.
+This is typically achieved using a Level Converter or by using the digital signal to control an analog switch that selects between +V and -V references.
+This bipolar digital signal is applied to the second input of the Balanced Modulator.
+The multiplier performs analog multiplication: when the digital signal is positive, the carrier passes through with its original phase (0° reference); when the digital signal is negative, the multiplication effectively inverts the carrier, producing a 180° phase shift.

 - BPSK Demodulation

 <div align="center">
 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-3/refs/heads/main/Block%20diagrams/Experiment%2017/BPSK%20Demodulation%20BD.JPG" />
 </div>

+The incoming BPSK signal is multiplied by a synchronized local carrier in a Product Detector module.
+This multiplication produces a baseband signal representing the original data plus high-frequency components.
+A Tunable Low-Pass Filter removes the high-frequency content, leaving a bipolar analog waveform that swings positive and negative corresponding to the original data.

 - Digital message reconstruction

 <div align="center">
 <img width="500" height="500" alt="image" src="https://raw.githubusercontent.com/dexterestacion/NEC-4203-LAB-REPORT-3/refs/heads/main/Block%20diagrams/Experiment%2017/BPSK%20Digital%20message%20restoration.JPG" />
 </div>

+The bipolar baseband signal from the filter is fed into a Comparator with its threshold set to zero volts.
+When the signal is positive, the comparator outputs logic 1 when negative, logic 0.
+This reconstructs the original digital data, though phase ambiguity may occur if the local carrier is 180° out of phase.